 - Show the ways in which the governing board communicates with parents about what it is discussing, such as through newsletters or publicising minutes.
 This demonstrates that the governing board is open with parents about its strategic focus

 One of our associate education experts, Jackie Beard, gives some top tips for parent governors.

 - Keep the parental perspective in mind.
 Approach every issue with the question “What do I as a parent think about this?
 What would other parents think about this?”

 - Get it in writing.
 If another parent approaches you with a grievance, ask them to put it in writing.
 This is the correct procedure, and helps to separate genuine complaints from the customary grumbles.

 - Take a step back.
 If you have an issue concerning your child, ask his/her other parent to lead the discussion with the school.
 If this isn’t possible, remember that you are acting as a parent only – leave your governor hat at home!

 A parent governor contacted us to ask what to do when it seems that the chair and headteacher are not taking the parental viewpoint into account.

-We contacted Vicky Redding, one of our associate education experts, for advice.
+We contacted our associate education expert Vicky Redding for advice.